pinga-lab/magnetization-rock-sample/data/README.md

 *This picture shows the GaAs Hall-effect sensor used to measure all the data used in this paper with the magnetic microscope at PUC-Rio.
 The sensor has an effective area size of 300 μm, which is 250 μm distant from the top of the encapsulation.*

-List all data files and their descriptions (include citations and links to where you downloaded them from).

 The data used in inversion, after correcting some misalignments cited in the paper:

 * `data0.txt`: This is data file in text format of the plane α = 0.